-(2) Represents future interest payments under our revolving credit facility based on the interest rate at September 30, 2012 of 2.98%.

-(3) Represents commitments for new compression units that are being fabricated.
+- (2) Represents future interest payments under our revolving credit facility based on the interest rate at September 30, 2012 of 2.98%. - (3) Represents commitments for new compression units that are being fabricated. - (4) Represents commitments for future minimum lease payments for noncancelable leases.
+We signed two new significant leases during the three months ended September 30, 2012 for office space which contributed \$2,206,430 to the total future lease payments.

-We had approximately \$ million outstanding under the revolving credit facility after the closing of our initial public offering.
+As of September 30, 2012, after giving effect to the repayment of borrowings with net proceeds from our initial public offering, we had approximately \$301.4 million outstanding under the revolving credit facility.
 We anticipate subsequent borrowings under this revolving credit facility to fund interest payments, capital expenditures, including the acquisition of additional new compression units, and distributions.